-Objectives 1.4
+1.4 Objectives

-e objectives of the Town of Bassendean's 'Landscaping with Local Plants licy' are to: provide development applicants with guidance as to the standard of landscaping expected by Council; build pride in the Town of Bassendean's natural environment and foster a 'sense of place' in the community through appropriate landscaping; Reduce threats to biodiversity by avoiding plant selection that may lead to future environmental weed problems; create visual stimulus and contrast between natural and built features; soften the impact of the built form; maintain and further promote the amenity and resultant quality of life provided for residents of the Town of Bassendean; promote better utilisation of water resources and the development of practices which conserve water; and minimise the extent of fertilisers leaching into drains and waterways, and in turn maintaining water quality within the Town.
-1.5 Deguiremente Requirements Lar a p arc loc ndscape plans illustrating all landscaped areas must be prepared ideally by professional landscape designer or qualified horticulturalist or landscape thitect and submitted for Council's approval.
-Plans must focus on the use of all species and are to be prepared to a scale of not less than 1:200 and build show:
+The objectives of the Town of Bassendean's 'Landscaping with Local Plants Policy' are to:

+- provide development applicants with guidance as to the standard of landscaping expected by Council; - build pride in the Town of Bassendean's natural environment and foster a 'sense of place' in the community through appropriate landscaping; - Reduce threats to biodiversity by avoiding plant selection that may lead to future environmental weed problems; - create visual stimulus and contrast between natural and built features; - soften the impact of the built form; - maintain and further promote the amenity and resultant quality of life provided for residents of the Town of Bassendean; - promote better utilisation of water resources and the development of practices which conserve water; and - minimise the extent of fertilisers leaching into drains and waterways, and in turn maintaining water quality within the Town.

+1.5 Requirements

+Landscape plans illustrating all landscaped areas must be prepared ideally by a professional landscape designer or qualified horticulturalist or landscape architect and submitted for Council's approval.
+Plans must focus on the use of local species and are to be prepared to a scale of not less than 1:200 and should show: